smguilia/overview-1/whats-new/index.md

 The [Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external} is now updated to help improve your experience with creating and managing your support cases.
 You can refine the scope of your cases by routing them to a specfic resource and provide feedback on your cases.
 You will also find popular FAQs that are featured based on your specific issue.
 For more details, see [Announcing the Release of Our New Support Center Enhancements](https://www.ibm.com/cloud/blog/announcements/new-support-center-enhancements){: external}.

-## Restricting account access by using IAM account settings
-{: #iam-acct-settings}

-For increased control over which users can access your account and work with API keys and service IDs, leverage the three new settings that are available on the **Manage** > **Access (IAM)** > **Settings** page in the console.

-* Restrict access to your account to only users coming from a specified IP address or range that you set.
-For more information, see [Allowing specific IP addresses](/docs/account?topic=account-ips).
-* Block all users from creating API keys in the account except for those that you give explicit access.
-For more information, see [Restricting users from creating API keys](/docs/account?topic=account-allow-api-create).
-* Block all users from creating service IDs in the account except for those that you give explicit access.
-For more information, see [Restricting users from creating service IDs](/docs/account?topic=account-restrict-service-id-create).

 ## Managing {{site.data.keyword.cloud-shell_notm}} settings and other updates to {{site.data.keyword.cloud-shell_notm}}
 {: #cloud-shell-sept2020}